Hathras gangrape: UP Chief Minister Adityanath forms SIT, fast-track court to hear case

 12.09 pm: Delhi Commission for Women Chairperson Swati Maliwal requests Chief Justice of India SA Bobde and other top court judges to take cognisance of the Hathras gangrape case, take immediate action against erring officials, give strict punishment to the accused and set definite mechanisms in place to stop crimes against women, ANI reports.

-12.05 pm: Bhim Army chief Chandrashekhar Azad’s colleagues allege that he and the group’s Delhi unit head Himanshu Balmiki were detained by the Uttar Pradesh police while they were on their way to Hathras to accompanying the 19-year-old woman’s family, PTI reports.
+12.05 pm: Bhim Army chief Chandrashekhar Azad’s colleagues allege that he and the group’s Delhi unit head Himanshu Balmiki were detained by the Uttar Pradesh police while they were on their way to Hathras to accompany the 19-year-old woman’s family, PTI reports.
 “There is no clue about the location of Azad and Balmiki after they reached Jewar toll plaza to get on the lane to Tappal, Aligarh,” Azad Samaj Party core committee member Ravindra Bhati says.

 11.13 am: Uttar Pradesh Home Department Secretary Bhagwan Swarup, will lead the Special Investigation Team, reports PTI.
 DIG Chandraprakash and commandant (PAC Agra) Poonam will be part of the team.